 - home-based learning is set to the home-based learning timetable where appropriate.

-- home-based learning is set and recorded on Show My Homework or through Google Classroom where appropriate.
+- home-based learning is set and recorded through Google Classroom where appropriate.

 - the school provides appropriate rewards and sanctions in line with the Rewards and Consequences system.

-- we clearly commicate with parents if students fail to complete home-based learning adequately or regularly fail to hand it in on time.
+- we clearly communicate with parents if students fail to complete home-based learning adequately or regularly fail to hand it in on time.

 Form Tutors will support subject teachers by: